tsung1029/osiris-code.github.io/quickstart/index.md

        Dimensions : '2'
 ```

-For more details on the OSIRIS configuration files check the [Compiling OSIRIS](/documentation/compile) section of the documentation.
+For more details on the OSIRIS configuration files, check the [Compiling OSIRIS](/documentation/compile) section of the documentation.
 Once you have finished configuring the compilation you can go ahead and create an OSIRIS binary simply by calling `make` in the top-level folder of the OSIRIS source tree:

 ```bash
 $ make